-A snowman is a jolly decoration to have during the holidays.
-But even if the sun is shining and the temperature is 80 degrees outside, you can still have a snowman in the front yard, thanks to a handy tomato cage serving as its foundation.
-Or is it the magic of his old top hat that makes him alive as he can be?
+A snowman is a jolly centerpiece decoration during the holidays, alongside a Christmas tree.
+But even if the sun is shining and the temperature is 80°F outside, you can still have a DIY snowman in the front yard, thanks to a handy tomato cage serving as its foundation.
+Is it the magic of his old top hat that makes him alive as he can be?

 Video of the Day

 Things You'll Need

 1. Attach the head to the body

 The foundation of the snowman's body is a 54-inch tomato cage.
 Tomato cages are tall, cone-shaped wire structures sold at nurseries.
 For the head, we'll use a 12-inch round paper lantern, which you can find at a party supply store or on Etsy.

 Position the tomato cage so the loose spokes are on top, and the large round wire circle is at the bottom.
 (It will look like a topiary Christmas tree.)

 Attach the snowman's head to the body, sliding the spokes of the tomato cage into the bottom opening in the paper lantern.